 Burlington International Airport served just under 580,000 passengers in 2017, and that number has soared by more than 100,000 in the most recent fiscal year due to the addition of Frontier Airlines and expanded flight service to destinations like Denver.
 Still, Vermont's premier airport is one of the easiest airports to get through in New England.
 Nonstop routes within the U.S. are focused on the East Coast and the Midwest, plus a nonstop flight to Toronto.
 The airlines that fly here are American, Delta, Frontier, JetBlue, Porter, and United.

 - Location: Portland, ME

-- Distance to Downtown Portland: A 15-minute taxi will cost about $20.
-A 25-minute public bus ride will cost $1.50.
+- Distance to Downtown Portland: A 10-minute taxi should cost less than $20.
+A 25-minute Greater Portland Metro bus ride will cost $1.50.

 - Location: Bangor, ME

-- Best If: You're traveling to central or northern Maine
+- Best If: You're traveling to central or northern Maine.

-- Avoid If: You want diverse flight options
+- Avoid If: You want diverse flight options.

 - Distance to Downtown Bangor: A 10-minute cab will cost about $15.
 Your public transportation option is the Community Connector bus, which makes frequent airport stops and costs $1.50 (exact fare required).

 Bangor International Airport is less crowded than PWM—it only serves a quarter of the passengers, with just under 500,000 traveling through in 2017.
 That does mean, however, there are limited direct flights, primarily to cities along the East Coast, plus Chicago (seasonally).